 There are people who just have to live close to nature.
 Hikers, climbers, skiers, surfers, frequent beachgoers - they all need to stay connected with nature.
 There are also people who enjoy life in the city but feel the need to get away once in a while.

-Basically, everyone feels connected with nature and needs to break free from everyday life and city's hustle and bustle every now an then.
+Basically, everyone feels connected with nature and needs to break free from everyday life and the city's hustle and bustle every now and then.

-Fortunately, there are loads of natural wonders which offer beautiful landscape, fresh air and tranquility, where we can restore our energy and find inner balance.
+Fortunately, there are loads of natural wonders which offer beautiful landscape, fresh air and tranquillity, where we can restore our energy and find inner balance.

 Recommended by Danila from travellingdany.com